Academic Catalog 2024-2025

 The Culture of Spain

-4 credits earned through a study abroad or experimental learning opportunity that includes a focus on contemporary issues 24
+4 credits earned through a study abroad or experiential learning opportunity that includes a focus on contemporary issues 24

 Total Hours24